RocqJones/data-structures-Hackerank-problem-solving/README.md

 ## 2. Linked List.
 * Printing elements of a Linked List (Easy)
-* Insert a Node at the Tail of a Linked List
+* Insert a Node at the Tail of a Linked List (Easy)